Google Workspace CLI: Google Built a Terminal for AI Agents

 There is nothing exotic about what gws requires.
 If you already use Claude Code, you already work in a terminal, you already have Node.js installed, and you already know how CLI tools compose with the rest of a shell environment.

-The gap between "this is interesting" and "this is running in my workflow" is pretty small.
+The gap between "interesting" and "running in my workflow" is small.